mep-agency/next-iubenda/README.md

       {/* ... */}
       <ConsentAwareWrapper requiredPurposes={['experience', 'marketing']}>
         {/* Anything at this level won't be rendered unless the required permissions have been granted */}
-        Both "experience" and "marketing" cookies can be used!
+        Both "experience" and "marketing" cookies can be used here!
       </ConsentAwareWrapper>
       {/* // ... */}
     </main>